Ashmyany

-The town was the birthplace of the general Lucjan Żeligowski and Jewish Soviet partisan Abba Kovner.

 Name

 Since time immemorial, Ašmena and its surroundings were ethnic Lithuanian territory.
-However, many of the indigenous inhabitants died out during the wars, famine and plague in the late 17th and the early 18th centuries, and the number of Slavic colonists grew.
+However, many of the indigenous inhabitants died out during the wars, famine and plague in the late 17th and the early 18th centuries, and the Belarusian population replaced them.
 Lithuanians were slavicized along the Minsk-Ašmena-Vilnius axis, and by the mid-19th century, the numbers of Lithuanian-speakers had severely decreased.